mwokeefe/mwokeefe.github.io/content/pages/projects.md

 slug: projects

 A selection of projects that I have contributed to.
+Click the links to read the detailed blog posts.

 # 2021
 The [Z-counting method]({filename}../projects/zcounting.md) is a novel method for measuring instantaneous luminosity in proton–proton collisions using reconstructed Zll decays.